 Any form of sweepstake will not be permitted

+The maximum handicap index for the competition shall be 18.0, this index must be achieved on the Event Entry Cut Off Date, this cut-off date will be set by the Organising Secretary.
+If a player’s index increases after the Event Entry Cut Off Date, the Organiser must be informed, this entry will be accepted subject to the player playing off the Maximum handicap 18.0.
 Any team found to contain a player whose handicap index is above the limit set out above (and had not informed the organising committee) or whose handicap doesn’t comply with National guidelines shall be disqualified from the competition.
-IN ADDITION, THAT FIRE AND RESCUE SERVICE WILL BE DISQUALIFIED FROM ENTERING A TEAM IN THE FOLLOWING YEARS COMPETITION.
+IN ADDITION, THAT BRIGADE WILL BE DISQUALIFIED FROM ENTERING A TEAM IN THE FOLLOWING YEARS COMPETITION.

 13. RULES GOVERNING PLAY